Thanh-Tung Le

 Efficient Dynamic Proof of Retrievability for Cold Storage.

 A proof of retrievability protocol that minimizes audit cost in terms of audit bandwidth and server/client computation.
-To achieve this, Porla utilizes incrementally constructible code, which is a type of error-correcting code, and verifiable computation techniques including Bulletproofs and KZG.
+To achieve this, Porla leverages incrementally constructible code, a type of error-correcting code which efficiently supports updates, and verifiable computation techniques, including Bulletproofs and KZG.

 Hermes